Charlie Macnamara - Technical Writer and Developer

 Final fold showing well-developed dough strength

-Your dough will now feel cohesive and elastic: adult Play-Doh eh.
+Your dough now feels cohesive and elastic—adult Play-Doh, eh.

 Well-developed dough with proper structure and elasticity